Debt Snowball Payoff Calculator

 How it works

 The debt snowball is a repayment strategy where you pay minimum amounts on all debts while directing extra money to the smallest balance first.
-Once that debt is eliminated, you apply its full payment to the next-smallest debt, creating momentum.
-This psychological approach accelerates payoff timelines and reduces total interest paid.
+Once that debt is eliminated, you apply its full payment to the next-smallest debt, creating momentum — like a snowball rolling downhill and picking up speed.

 monthly_rate = APR / 100 / 12